marrone-dantas/locked-on-video/README.md

 # Locked-on-video

-The locked-on is a simple implementation of the face lock-on in python.
+The locked-on is a simple implementation of the face locked-on stabilization in python.
 Face lock-on is a type of stabilization, but in this case, we keep the face static.

 A famous application of this type of technique was used on the [Beats By Dre](https://www.youtube.com/watch?v=Dd1VIeTMGQs).
 The inspiration for this project came from the tutorial with after-effects on the [Cinecom youtube channel](https://www.youtube.com/watch?v=Z2dTgRbN-3E).
 We can get much better results doing the process manually, but here we try to make **automatic** and **free**.